-The state of California can harshly penalize individuals accused of violating California Penal Code Section 148(a): Resisting Arrest.
-This charge can apply to a wide range of actions involving police officers and emergency medical technicians (EMTs).
+California can harshly penalize individuals who violate California Penal Code Section 148(a): Resisting Arrest.
+This charge can apply to many actions involving police officers or emergency medical technicians (EMTs).
 According to this section, it is illegal to obstruct, delay, or resist law enforcement personnel when they’re performing lawful duties.

 Resisting Arrest in California: The Legal Definition

 Individuals can be charged under PC §148(a) if they impede law enforcement officers or EMTs from carrying out a lawful duty.
 The court system uses a broad definition to cover legal responsibilities.
 For example, a police officer is carrying out a lawful duty when he or she:

 - Questions a witness

 EMTs may carry out their lawful duty by helping an injured individual.
 Any person who intentionally interferes with these activities can be charged with resisting arrest.

 If you or someone you know are facing charges of resisting arrest, the prosecutor must be able to provide proof that the person: